9 Ways to Get Kids to Drink Healthy Green Smoothies

-But if you put chocolate in my pantry, no matter what my PLANS were, I’d have it all gone within two days, guaranteed.
+But if you put chocolate in my pantry, no matter what my plans were, I’d have it all gone within two days, guaranteed.

 And I’m a certifiable health nut, with a fully developed frontal lobe, at my age, aware of higher purposes and consequences of my actions.
 And still, I’m helpless against chocolate.
 I’ve learned I just cannot have it in my house.

-It’s rather foolish to think we can put Cheetohs and Diet Coke in our pantry and expect our kids to make healthy decisions and go for the big salad instead.
+It’s rather foolish to think we can put Cheetos and Diet Coke in our pantry and expect our kids to make healthy decisions and go for the big salad instead.
 While this is the prevailing popular parenting advice, I think it lacks a healthy respect for the addictive qualities of processed foods that are hurting our children, and dogging virtually all of us, into adulthood.

 I am responsible for the food I bring into my home.
 I am responsible for the eating habits I show my children I am committed to.

-And I am responsible for the things I need to know, and then teach, my children, about health, consequences, and how to optimize their life using food choices.
+And I am responsible for the things I need to know and then teach my children about health, consequences, and how to optimize their life using food choices.